NinjaRMM/recruiting/dev-lead-assessment.md

 4. Design and Document the Data Model using either a Diagram, a text document, or SQL DDL statements
 5. Consider implementation and design choices of the project and be ready to discuss them verbally
 6. Identify independent parts of the project that can be delivered to production, providing immediate value without waiting for other parts
-7. Consider points in the requiremens and design that should be addressed with Product Management
+7. Consider points in the requirements and design that should be addressed with Product Management

 Send back all the documentation to your point of contact and we will subsequently schedule a panel video call to discuss the submitted items and additional questions regarding your plan of execution for the Project.